earshinov/extract-scss-variables/README.md

 ## Usage

-- `yarn install --dev extract-scss-variables`
+- `yarn install --dev @earshinov/extract-scss-variables`
 - `yarn run extract-scss-variables source.scss variables.scss`

-Will extract variables, functions and mixins from `source.scss` and its imported files into `variables.scss`.
+The last command will extract variables, functions and mixins from `source.scss` and its imported files into `variables.scss`.

 ## Development